 The law provides criminal penalties for corruption by officials, and the government generally sought to implement these laws effectively.
-Officials tasked with enforcement lacked adequate training and resources.
-There were isolated reports of government corruption during the year.
+Officials tasked with enforcement lacked adequate training and resources, however.
+Media reports of government corruption increased during the year.

-Corruption: Police officials acknowledged corruption was a problem in the lower ranks, and some officers took advantage of irregular immigrants and traffic violators by exacting bribes.
-In 2012 police initiated investigations for corruption against four police officers, and 31 officers were dismissed for failure to adhere to the code of conduct.
+Corruption: In past years police officials acknowledged corruption was a problem in the lower ranks, and some officers took advantage of irregular immigrants and traffic violators by exacting bribes.